News & Media

 BASF is looking at creating relationships and supporting innovative solutions.
 After the pitching day, we will get in touch with the outstanding start-ups to define the best route for a potential partnership.
 It could be mentoring, exposure, collaboration on scaling, investment, or any other type of partnership decided between the start-up and BASF.

 Additional material to support your application could include a link to your website, links to published articles about your solution or links to any relevant presentation.
-There is space on the application form to add links and additional information.
-Large files can be shared using Sharepoint, WeTransfer, Dropbox or similar or sent to icday-uk@basf.com referencing your application.
+There is space on the application form to add links and upload additional information.
 Avoid adding information that you would consider confidential.

-If you are shortlisted for our pitching day on the 30 and 31 October, BASF will contact you by 15 September and invite you to present to a panel of experts.
+If you are shortlisted for our pitching day on the 3 and 4 September 2024 (Round Two), BASF will contact you by 15 August 2024 and invite you to present to a panel of experts.
 We will provide full details directly to the shortlisted parties.
 The event will take place in Central London.

 Shortlisted parties will be provided with information in advance to allow preparation for the pitching day, including who will be on the panel and how the day will go.